pie-dao/docs/papers/piedao.md

 ## Pie Smart Pools

-Pie Smart Pools are non-custodial smart contracts, they are the first implementation of a DAO-governed AMM pool.
+Pie Smart Pools are non-custodial smart contracts, the first implementation of a DAO-governed AMM pool.
 They add extra functionality on top of vanilla AMMs pools.

-Providing liquidity to one of these Pie gets you tokenized exposure to the underlying assets and additionally generates yield from the liquidity in these pools to perform token swaps.
+Providing liquidity to one of these Pies gets you tokenized exposure to the underlying assets and additionally generates yield from the liquidity in these pools to perform token swaps.

-The Pie Smart Pools are asset management agnostic, at the time of writing, Pie Smart Pools are compatible with the Balancer interface.
+The Pie Smart Pools are asset management agnostic.
+At the time of writing, Pie Smart Pools are compatible with the Balancer interface.

 ### Background

-Balancer is an Automated Market Maker protocol, similar to Uniswap, which allows anyone to create a self-balancing index fund like token.
-Those pools can be either Controlled vs Finalized Pools.
+Balancer is an Automated Market Maker protocol, similar to Uniswap, which allows anyone to create a self-balancing index fund-like token.
+Those pools can be either Controlled or Finalized Pools.

 1. Controlled pools are configurable by a “controller” address.
 Only this address can add or remove liquidity to the pool \(call join or exit\).
 This type of pool allows for great flexibility and implementation of custom functionality besides allowing the change of fees, pool assets, and their weights.
 2. Finalized pools have fixed pool asset types, weights, and fees.